Coyotes acquire Taylor Hall from Devils for picks, prospects

 New Jersey was looking to re-sign Hall to a long-term contract but has struggled this season.
 Despite trading for P.K.
 Subban, signing Wayne Simmonds and selecting Jack Hughes first overall, the Devils are last in the Metropolitan Division.

-The Coyotes haven’t made the playoffs since 2012.
+The Coyotes haven’t made the playoffs since reaching the 2012 Western Conference Finals.
 They currently lead the Pacific Division thanks to balanced scoring and strong goaltending.

+“I’m joining a team with some young studs, a lot of really good defensemen, and obviously two goalies that have played amazing this year,” Hall said via conference call.
+“You mention those things and that’s really what you need in a contender, and that’s what it seems like the Coyotes are.”

 The Devils acquired Hall in a one-for-one trade in 2016, sending defenseman Adam Larsson to Edmonton.
 They got a playoff appearance out of it in 2018 and flipped him into an attractive package to supplement their future.